 A residency training contract will be sent to the email address provided in your CaRMS application.
-If this email address has changed, please send your change to Reola Mathieu as soon as possible.
+If this email address has changed, please send your change to our office as soon as possible.

 If you are using a Mac computer, it is recommended that you do not use the preview option to fill out any pdf fillable forms.
 Due to a corrupt file issue, please use Adobe Acrobat to fill out any applicable forms prior to sending to the PGME office.

-Please complete Documents 1 through 5 below and forward them via email, along with a scan of your signed contract, to the PGME office by the deadline provided to you.
+Please complete Documents 1 through 5 below and forward them via email, along with a scan of your signed contract, to the PGME office (as per the e-mail sent to you) by the deadline provided to you.
 You may send all documents via postal service if you prefer.

 This form requests information required to set you up in the U of S system as a student and as an employee.
-Please update your address with the PGME Office as soon as you are settled in Saskatchewan for your residency training.
-Also update it through PAWS.
+Please update your address with the PGME Office and through PAWS as soon as you are settled in Saskatchewan for your residency training.

 - Please remember to complete the top part of each form and sign the bottom of Page 2.
 Most new residents will not currently have an employee number.